Publications

 January 2026

 The “Internet Law” column is celebrating its 25th anniversary this year!
-Launched at the initiative of Professor Michel Vivant around the time the E-Commerce Directive was adopted and as the first rulings on the editorial liability of internet operators were being issued, the column reflects the developments and trends in litigation related to electronic communications, the sheer volume of which now necessitates a rigorous selection of the decisions to be discussed.
+Launched at the initiative of Professor Michel Vivant around the time the E-Commerce Directive was adopted and as the first rulings on the editorial liability of internet actors were being issued, the column chronicles the developments and trends in litigation related to electronic communications—the sheer volume of which now necessitates a rigorous selection of the decisions to be discussed.
 Since then, it has given rise to an annual conference with which the Master’s program in Intellectual Property and Digital Law at the Montpellier Law School is closely associated.

-This report was prepared by the Laboratory for Innovation, Communication, and Markets (LICeM), under the direction ofAgnès Robin, Associate Professor (HDR), with contributions from Arnaud Diméglio, Agnès Robin, Laura Tomasso, Sandrine Roose-Grenier, Alexandre Bories, Malo Depincé, Guillaume Monziols, and Axel Saint-Martin.
+This article was written by the Laboratoire Innovation Communication et Marché (LICeM), under the direction ofAgnès Robin, Associate Professor (HDR), with contributions from Arnaud Diméglio, Agnès Robin, Laura Tomasso, Sandrine Roose-Grenier, Alexandre Bories, Malo Depincé, Guillaume Monziols, and Axel Saint-Martin.

 Internet Law Column